Updated: February 9th, 2023

 So the TD 11 comes perfectly set up in order for you to change between this as a practice set and an acoustic one for playing on stage.

-One final advantage for double bass players: unlike with many other electronic drum kits, the kick pad of both TD 11s is broad enough for your double pedal.
+One final advantage for double bass players: unlike with many other electronic drum kits, the kick pad of both TD 11s is broad enough for your double bass pedal.

 What about your family and neighbors?